AndreaCeolin/Significant-Testing-of-Altaic/README.md

 # Significant-Testing-of-Altaic
-This repository contains the material used for the paper "Significant testing of the Altaic Family".
+This repository contains the material used for the paper:

+> Ceolin, A. (2019).
+Significant testing of the Altaic Family.
+Diachronica, 36(3), 299-336. https://doi.org/10.1075/dia.17007.ceo.

 There are three Python scripts that reproduce the results of the paper: